-Analysing this model for a generic potential $V$ is \emph{possible} through the novel methodology presented in this paper.
+} Analysing this model for a generic potential $V$ is \emph{possible} through the novel methodology presented in this paper.
 But as it will become apparent, if we take a generic polynomial potential $V$, the higher the order of this polynomial, the more technical and cumbersome it becomes.
 So for the sake of pedagogy we focus in the present contribution on a very concrete example of non trivial correction to the i.i.d. noise hypothesis.
-As a matter of fact, the simplest inference problem with correlated noise elements is that with the quartic matrix potential: for two positive real numbers $\mu$ and $\gamma$ we restrict our analysis to the potential
+As a matter of fact, the simplest inference problem with correlated noise elements is that with the quartic matrix potential, {that is,} for two positive real numbers $\mu$ and $\gamma${,}

 This was first studied by Br\'ezin et al in \cite{quartic_Parisi} to study the planar approximation of quantum field theories with large internal symmetry groups.
 We could have also considered a non-symmetric potential with a cubic term too, but for simplicity we restrict ourselves to that case as symmetry will slightly simplify the computations (but there is no barrier to applying our methods to that a more general, possibly non-even, potential).